-Salem, 9/10/14: September seventh through the thirteenth marks National Suicide Prevention Week, a week-long campaign dedicated to informing and engaging the community – families as well as healthcare professionals – on the topic of suicide awareness.
+Salem, Virginia, 9/10/14: September seventh through the thirteenth marks National Suicide Prevention Week, a week-long campaign dedicated to informing and engaging the community – families as well as healthcare professionals – on the topic of suicide awareness.

 “In order to prevent suicide, we need to raise awareness and educate people about the resources available to them,” stated Heidi Taylor, LPC, therapist at Mount Regis Center.
 “Emotional pain is very real and there is no shame in seeking out help.
 We also have to stop hiding ourselves from the truth.
 If you suspect that someone you know is having thoughts of suicide, step in.
 Ask questions.
 This is the only way that we can allow this silent epidemic to be silent no more.”